tnoms/tnoms.github.io/projects/flight-price-scraper.md

 ## Overview

-This scraper regularly searches for flights across a given time range and trip length, then sends notification emails for flight prices below a given threshold.
-With every search, it forces a data refresh of flight prices before it scrapes them, ensuring that prices aren't stale.
+This scraper regularly searches for flights across a given time range and trip length.
+Notification emails are sent for flight prices below a given threshold.
+With every search, it forces a data refresh of flight prices before scraping them, ensuring that prices aren't stale.
 Multiple origin and destination airports are supported.
-Deals are also saved to a CSV file.
+Deals are saved to a CSV file.

 ## Video